Scatman (Ski-Ba-Bop-Ba-Dop-Bop): Music video

-The music video for "Scatman" was released in 1994 and directed by Kerstin Mueller.
-It was produced by Ariola Records.
+The music video for "Scatman" was released in 1994 and directed by Kerstin Mueller and produced by Ariola Records.
 It was shot in black and white, and features a fractured screen with several box shots, almost in the style of Cubism, showing John singing, along with people dancing, miming, lip-syncing and playing the drums, bass and trumpet.
 The video was played in heavy rotation on music channels in 1995.
-In 2013, it was made available on Scatman John's official YouTube channel, having generated more than 267 million views as of late 2025.
+It was A-listed on Germany's VIVA in March, received heavy rotation on MTV Europe in April and was A-listed on France's MCM in May.
+In the UK, it was a Box Top on The Box for 20 weeks from April to August that year.
+"Scatman" was nominated for two awards in the category for Dance at the 1995 Billboard Music Video Awards; Best Clip and Best New Artist Clip.
+In 2013, the video was made available on Scatman John's official YouTube channel, having generated more than 267 million views as of late 2025.

 Legacy

+The success of "Scatman" and "Scatman's World" earned Scatman John an award at the 1996 Dance d'Or Awards in France.
 In 2013, Vibe ranked "Scatman" number 28 in their list of "Before EDM: 30 Dance Tracks from the '90s That Changed the Game".
 In 2017, BuzzFeed ranked it number 94 in their "The 101 Greatest Dance Songs of the '90s".
 In 2024, MTV 90s ranked "Scatman" number seven in their list of "Top 50 Rhythms of Eurodance".
+In 2025, the song's music video was heavily featured in the first episode of the Japanese anime series Wandance.

 Sampling

 In 2021, music producers Alan Walker and Imanbek sampled the song and additionally used wording from the title of the song in their hit "Sweet Dreams".
+It is sampled in the 2022 song "Bailar Contigo" by Black Eyed Peas and Daddy Yankee.